1992–93 in English football: Players

 Manchester United winger Ryan Giggs, 19, was voted PFA Young Player of the Year for the second year running after helping his employers win their first league title for 26 years.

 Teddy Sheringham was the new Premier League's top scorer with 22 goals.
 He scored once for Nottingham Forest and was then transferred to Tottenham Hotspur, opening his goalscoring account with the club by scoring 21 league goals.

 Chris Waddle was voted FWA Footballer of the Year after helping Sheffield Wednesday reach both domestic cup finals.

 Guy Whittingham scores a club record 42 league goals during the season for Portsmouth.
 He was on target 46 times in all competitions.

 The PFA Players' Player of the Year award went to experienced Aston Villa centre-back Paul McGrath.

 Gary Pallister played every minute of Manchester United's title-winning Premier League campaign.
 No other player matched that feat until the 2014–15 season, more than two decades later.

-Coventry signed Newcastle striker Micky Quinn for a nominal fee in November, and he responded by scoring 17 Premier League goals (the first 10 in 6 games) to keep the Sky Blues clear of relegation.
+Coventry signed Newcastle striker Micky Quinn for a nominal fee in November, and he responded by scoring 17 Premier League goals (the first ten in six games) to keep the Sky Blues clear of relegation.

 Striker Les Ferdinand established himself as one of the country's top marksmen with more than 20 goals in all competitions for Queens Park Rangers.

 Alan Shearer scored 16 goals in his first 21 Premier League games for Blackburn Rovers before a serious knee injury ended his season.

-David Kelly scored 25 Division One goals to help Newcastle win promotion to the Premier League, but surprisingly he spurned the chance of Premier League football to sign for Wolves as strike-partner for the ever-prolific Steve Bull.
+David Kelly scored 25 Division One goals as Newcastle United secured promotion to the Premier League.
+Following the season, he joined Wolverhampton Wanderers, where he formed a strike partnership with Steve Bull.

 Andy Cole scored 12 goals in his first 12 games for Division One champions Newcastle.